bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

  5. At **General Settings** step, type Bitrise into the **App name** field.
 (Optionally, you can add an app logo if you wish.)
 Click **Next**.

     ![](/img/okta-general-settings.png)
- 6. Head over to your Bitrise organization and click the **Single Sign On** tab on the left menu.
+ 6. Head over to your Bitrise Organization and click the **Single Sign On** tab on the left menu.
  7. Click the **Copy Link** button to copy the Single Sign-On URL.

     ![](/img/okta-bitrise-config.png)